XadillaX/xto/README.md

 XTO
 ===

-Just an API for Node.js to query each express.
+Just an API for Node.js to query each express with :heart:.

 Because many Chinese express companies are called [*]to (eg: sto, zto, gto, etc.), I call this project XTO.